Season 8 Schedule

 After 90 years, the construction of Interstate 70 was completed in 1992.
 The award-winning final Glenwood Canyon segment spans 12 miles and is an architectural and engineering feat that also preserved the canyon’s remarkable environment.
 Today, it is widely considered one of the most scenic natural features of the United States’ Interstate Highway System.

 The humble and innovative beginnings of the Cable TV industry in Colorado sparked one of the most important industries in the world.
-From Bill Daniels, Bob Magness and John Malone to Rouzbeh Yassini, meet the innovative pioneers of the industry, which continues to reinvent itself even today.
+From Bill Daniels and Bob Magness to John Malone, meet the innovative pioneers of the industry, which continues to reinvent itself even today.